GNOME/gi-docgen/docs/project-configuration.rst

   library, as opposed to the version of the API as represented by the namespace.

+``earliest_version`` = ``s``
+  The version to use for Since tags when no Since annotation is present for the API.
+By default, the project's API version will be used.
+Set this key if using the API version is not correct for your project.

 ``authors`` = ``s``
   The name of the authors of the library, as a string.